SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/01-setting-up-migration.md

 ## Workspace Structure

 It is recommanded to restructure your cargo workspace as follows to allow sharing of SeaORM entities across the core crate and the migration crate.
-Also, to ensure both of them depends on the same version of SeaORM through re-exporting.
+Also, to ensure both of them depend on the same version of SeaORM through re-exporting.

 Follow the steps below to restructure your workspace.